 In most cases, there is no known cause of epilepsy.
-However, several factors may be at play in the onset of the condition, such as serious head injury, stroke, brain tumor, brain infection (meningitis or encephalitis), Alzheimer's disease, loss of oxygen at birth and hardening of the brain's arteries.
+However, several factors may be at play in the onset of the condition, such as:

-Children are more likely than adults to develop the disorder from an unknown cause.
-A family history of epilepsy may sometimes be a factor, although experts are not sure how the disease is passed from parent to child.
+Children are more likely than adults to develop epilepsy.
+The reason for this is not known.
+A family history of epilepsy may sometimes be a factor.
+Experts are not sure how the disease is passed from parent to child.

-Not all seizures are epileptic; they may be caused by injury, illness or other medical conditions.
-In these cases, seizures end when the condition improves or is resolved.
+Not all seizures are caused by epilepsy.
+They may be caused by injury, illness or other medical conditions.
+In these cases, seizures end when the condition improves or heals.